yenchenchou/mle-career-path/SQL/Syntax.md

 #### Column naming

 1. If you insist to name your column such as `new column`, then use double qoute "new column"

-## SQL clause use case scenario and tips

-### When to use JOIN

-1. self join: table references data in itself.

-    - An `Employee` table that have `SupervisorID` column that points to the employee that is the boss of the current employee.

-    -

 ## 3. Tips for optimizing the databse